 - Check the balance

-An improperly balanced roller door Camden would open way harder than a well-balanced one.
+An improperly balanced roller door Penrith would open way harder than a well-balanced one.
 The reason being the rollers aren’t correctly put in place.
 To see if your door is balanced, unplug the opener by pulling the release cable and manually moving the door halfway up.
 The door should stay open if the balance is proper.
 However, you’ve got a problem if it shuts back down on you.
 Calling in a professional is the only way forward in this case.

 - Lubricate generously

 Lubrication is super important to maintaining your garage door’s health.
 Every moving part of your steel door, which includes the springs, rollers, and hinges, needs to be lubricated once every few months or so.
 Experts advise the technician (either DIY or professional) to use either a silicone spray lubricant or white lithium grease.

 To get this over with, brush around the bearings with an old toothbrush to remove any accumulation of dirt and grime and wipe the remaining debris away with a clean towel if the rollers are metal with unsealed bearings.
 Apply a thin layer of silicone oil to the bearings, just enough to prevent leakage.
 If the rollers are nylon with sealed bearings, no lubrication is required.
 All you have to do now is spray lubricant in and around the roller stems.
 Wipe away any extra oil to avoid it spilling into your garage floor, and avoid spraying the nylon wheels on your rollers that meet the guide tracks.

 - Replace the rollers